ucc23/ucc/_clusters/coingaia1.md

 UTI_C_N_COL: "#d0ebc9"
 UTI_C_dens_COL: "#a6cab9"
 UTI_C_C3_COL: "#a6cab9"
-UTI_C_lit_COL: "#ffffe8"
+UTI_C_lit_COL: "#fff6da"
 UTI_C_dup_COL: "#f7c3b9"
 UTI_C_N: 0.77
 UTI_C_dens: 1.0
 UTI_C_C3: 1.0
-UTI_C_lit: 0.5
+UTI_C_lit: 0.42
 UTI_C_dup: 0.16
 UTI_summary: |
     <b>COIN-Gaia 1</b> is a rich, very dense object of very high C3 quality.
 It is located at a close distance from the Sun, above the mid-plane.
-It is moderately studied in the literature.<br><br><span style="color: #99180f; font-weight: bold;">Warning: </span>This is likely a duplicate object, which shares a large percentage of members with at least one previously reported entry.
+It is poorly studied in the literature.<br><br><span style="color: #99180f; font-weight: bold;">Warning: </span>This is likely a duplicate object, which shares a large percentage of members with at least one previously reported entry.
 class3: |
     <span style="color: green; font-weight: bold;">A</span><span style="color: green; font-weight: bold;">A</span>
 r_50_val: 18.3